Amputee Rehabilitation in Burlington

 What is Amputee Rehabilitation?

 Amputee rehabilitation is a specialized physiotherapy program for individuals who have lost a limb due to trauma, illness, vascular disease, diabetes, or congenital conditions.
-It focuses on:

 -